Everything you Need to Know about Coffee

 A blend is where two or more different roasts from different regions are blended together to create a unique coffee flavour profile.

 A note on flavour: Trying to pinpoint the different tastes and flavour notes of individual roasts is as personal as putting the taste of wine into words.
-In both these instances, there is nothing better than your own individual palate, so taste test to your heart’s content, and explore your favourite way to drink coffee as well.
+In both these instances, there is nothing better than your own palate, so taste test to your heart’s content, and explore your favourite way to drink coffee as well.

 What are the Four Villains of Coffee?

-The best environments for the growth of coffee trees are at high altitudes in a tropical climate.
+The best growth environments for coffee trees are at high altitudes in a tropical climate.
 These conditions are mostly found around the equatorial zone, between latitudes 25 degrees north and 30 degrees south.
 They need rich soil and enough moisture to thrive.

 Nature provides a perfectly balanced environment for coffee trees to grow on the slopes of the active Mauna Loa volcano.
 Young coffee trees are planted in black, volcanic soil.
-Kona coffee is carefully processed and produces a delicious, rich and aromatic cup of medium-bodied coffee.
+Kona coffee is carefully processed and produces a rich and aromatic medium-bodied coffee.

 Ranked as the second biggest coffee producer worldwide.
 The rocky landscape and terrain make it incredibly difficult to harvest and transport the beans.
 Such care and attention to every element of the coffee production has produced a consistently good coffee bean, with a mild flavour and well-balanced acidity.

 The biggest coffee producing country in the world.
 The coffee plantations in Brazil often cover huge areas of land, need hundreds of people to manage them, and produce enormous quantities of both Arabica and Robusta beans.
 Brazilian coffee is medium-bodied and sweet, with a low acidity.